 Grand theft may be charged as a felony or as a misdemeanor.
 This depends on the facts of your case, especially the value of the property that was allegedly stolen and whether this is the first time you have been charged with a crime.
 If charged as a misdemeanor, you may still face up to a year in jail.
 If the amount taken is over $65,000, sentencing enhancements can apply that increase the length of a jail sentence.
 Grand theft firearm must be charged as a felony, and is considered a "strike" under California's "three strikes" sentencing laws.
 Multiple acts of theft may be charged as separate counts, but a defense attorney may argue that, if the acts were all part of the same plan or pattern of conduct, the multiple acts should all be charged as one count.

 As with any type of theft, the intent to permanently take the property is key.
 If the prosecution cannot show that you took the property of another intentionally and with the belief that the property belonged to another, then the intent requirement of this crime does not exist.
 If a jury finds the necessary intent but cannot agree that the property in question was over $950 in value, you may be charged with petty theft as a lesser-included offense.

 The law of theft is complex, and grand theft is a serious charge.
 Representation by an experienced Orange County grand theft defense attorney can make a significant difference in the type and number of charges you face, as well as sentencing.
-The Law Offices of Vincent J. LaBarbera, Jr. has represented people charged with grand theft and other crimes for over 33 years.
+The Law Offices of Vincent J. LaBarbera, Jr. has represented people charged with grand theft and other crimes for almost 40 years.
 For a confidential evaluation of your case, call us today at (949) 863-1663.